What is the Media Lab?

 Can I work at the Media Lab?

 The Media Lab provides an exciting, intellectually stimulating, and informal work environment.
 Current openings will be displayed on the Lab's employment Web page

 .
-Any questions about employment at MIT should be sent to MIT's Staffing Services
+Any questions about employment at MIT should be sent to MIT's Staffing and Career Development Services

 .
 When applying for a position, please include the appropriate job code number (if any) with your cover letter.
-For electronic submissions, applicants should visit MIT's main employment portal
+For electronic submissions, applicants should visit MIT's Careers site

 Where can I direct my technical or computing question?